Paternity Leave: Great Workplaces Advancing Shared Parenting

 6. Comprehensive Support for an Inclusive Environment

 Create an inclusive and nurturing work environment for employees throughout their parenthood journeys.
-Showcase your commitment to employee well-being and family-friendly policies sets a positive example for other organisations to follow.
+Showcasing your commitment to employee wellbeing and family-friendly policies sets a positive example for other organisations to follow.

 Toast is committed to providing comprehensive support and resources to employees throughout their family-forming journeys.
 They offer a wide range of assistance, including sponsored funds for care, customised Carrot Plans (inclusive family-forming benefits), consultations with navigation experts, virtual visits with family-forming experts, mental health and emotional support, and access to educational resources.
 Toast also recognises the caregiver's needs through their Care@Work Program.
 This provides backup care for children or elderly adults to ensure peace of mind during unexpected situations.